 The experience of receiving can be very calming and peaceful and is often used with the elderly and children.

 What to Expect in a Session

 Breath is very important during the Lomi sessions.
-We will often guide some breathing or meditation at the beginning, and encourage you to continue focusing on your breath throughout the session.
-We recognize that deep rhythmic breathing will help the body release physical and mental/emotional tension as much as the bodywork, so maintaining a breathing pattern can increase the benefits of the work dramatically.
+I will often guide some breathing or meditation at the beginning, and encourage you to continue focusing on your breath throughout the session.
+Deep rhythmic breathing will help the body release physical and mental/emotional tension as much as the bodywork, so maintaining a breathing pattern can increase the benefits of the work dramatically.
 Lomi can sometimes bring up different emotions or memories as different areas get worked on.
-If they do, we encourage you to continue breathing with them and you are free to share anything that comes up out loud if you feel inclined to do so.
+If they do, I encourage you to continue breathing with them and you are free to share anything that comes up out loud if you feel inclined to do so.

-Lomilomi does traditionally include chest and abdominal work.
-In our culture, we recognize that this is very sensitive work and for women specifically, we will of course ask if you want to receive it or not.
-It can always be skipped if you do not want to.
+Lomilomi does traditionally include chest and abdominal work, and if there is time in the session, I may ask if you want to receive this.
+I recognize that this can be very sensitive work and you are of course free to decline it if you do not want to receive it.
 The benefits of the work for those who do want to try it include stimulating digestion, detoxing the gut, draining lymph fluid around the breast tissue, releasing emotions (grief, anger, stress) and traumas that get stored in this part of the body.
 Many women have also reported that the digestive massage relieves cramps and bloating.
-Of course, it is totally up to you and you can make whatever choice feels comfortable to you at each session.
+Of course, it is totally up to you and you can make whatever choice feels comfortable for you during each session.

-After the session is over, we recommend that you leave yourself some spaciousness as possible.
-It is common to experience what we call "Lomi Brain".
+After the session is over, I recommend that you leave yourself some spaciousness as possible.
+It is common to experience what I call "Lomi Brain".
 It is ideal to have some time to let the effects of the work settle in your body and mind before returning to your regular activities.